-This is a list of the typical workshops that are offered at the Mann Library.
+This is a list of the typical workshops that are offered at Mann Library.
 If you do not see the workshop in the current list expect these workshops to be offered in the following semester.
-Check back at the beginning of the semester to reserve your spot.
+See our Workshop & Classes Calendar for currently scheduled workshops.

 If you’d like to request a workshop that you don’t see listed below, please fill out our instruction request form.